 "She loves a good dance," Zara noted.
 "She is good on her feet."

-Zara, named BBC Sports Competitor of the Year in 2006, competed in the 2012 Summer Olympics in London, and had the honor of accepting a silver medal in team eventing from her mom.
+Zara was named BBC Sports Competitor of the Year in 2006, 35 years after her mother was similarly honored, and competed in the 2012 Summer Olympics in London, where she had the honor of accepting a silver medal in team eventing from the Princess Royal herself.

 "Her father had been a successful equestrian and won a lot more medals [than I]," Anne told Vanity Fair, "so you do slightly wonder if having two parents who've been in that situation helped.
 Zara was always a natural and it was really a question of whether she felt that was something she really wanted to do, and she did and she was very thorough and applied herself to it.
 So she was quite rightly very successful."

 All of the grandkids love horses, too, and Anne quipped, "Certainly when they started their riding lives I was the extra hand."

 (Originally published Oct.
 1, 2018, at 3 a.m.
 PT; updated Dec.
 4, 2019, at 9:40 a.m.
 PT)